Energy Programs and Rebates

 Other Lab Equipment Rebates

-In 2009, Stanford piloted a novel technology that promises to reduce energy consumption, achieve sustainability goals, and optimize laboratory space.
+In 2009, Stanford piloted a novel technology that promised to reduce energy consumption, achieve sustainability goals, and optimize laboratory space.
 Using a proprietary stabilization technology, biological samples that are typically stored frozen can be stored at room temperature.
 Laboratories can reduce dependency on costly freezers and reduce both energy consumption and their carbon footprint.
 Moreover, the risk of losing valuable research in an emergency is reduced as biological sample storage no longer relies on electricity.
 Read a full report of the Room Temperature Biological Sample Storage Pilot.